AaronFeng753/Waifu2x-Extension-GUI/README.md

 # What is Waifu2x-Extension-GUI?
 `Image` & `GIF` & `Video` Super-Resolution using Deep Convolutional Neural Networks.

-Based on `Waifu2x-ncnn-vulkan` and `Waifu2x-converter` .
+Based on `Waifu2x-ncnn-vulkan`,`SRMD-ncnn-Vulkan` and `Waifu2x-converter` .

-Thanks to waifu2x-ncnn-vulkan, Waifu2x-Extension-GUI could use any kind of gpu that support `Vulkan`, even Intel GPU.
+Thanks to waifu2x-ncnn-vulkan & SRMD-ncnn-Vulkan, Waifu2x-Extension-GUI could use any kind of gpu that support `Vulkan`, even Intel GPU.

 If your gpu doesn't support vulkan, you can use Waifu2x-converter, which is also intergrated into the Waifu2x-Extension-GUI.